-A Spam Bot is any submission to a database that is created autonomously from a third party.
+A Spam Bot is a computer program designed to assist in the sending of spam.
+It is often a submission to a database that is created autonomously from a third party.
 The more sophisticated the spam bot, the more difficult it is to identify.
 Typically, spam bots occur in two varieties:

 - The name of the contact is a string of numbers and letters, such as 58faf52f9e0f1